bryanmcnett/aabo/README.md

 * An Axis-Aligned Bounding Simplex does not have opposing planes, so it is not a k-DOP
 * A k-DOP does not have dual polyhedra if there exists a hemisphere that contains none of its axes.
 A 6DOP always has a hemisphere that contains no axes, and so there can not be dual polyhedra in a 6DOP.
 Nowhere can we find discussion of how choice of axes affects a k-DOP’s ability to have dual polyhedra (one of which can be used for a trivial rejection or acceptance test, in isolation.)
 * k-DOP is about opposing planes, and AABO is about opposing pairs of bounding polyhedra. a 6DOP doesn’t have opposing polyhedra - it has only one rectangular solid - but still qualifies as a k-DOP.
 An 8DOP can have opposing tetrahedra, but nowhere in literature can we find anyone mentioning this or making use of it, despite its large performance advantage.
-* The minABCD and maxABCD of an AABO are each an independent bounding tetrahedron, and can perform trivial rejection by pairing with the opposite tetrahedron of another AABO, or trivial acceptance by pairing with the same tetrahedron of another AABO.
-In the typical case of small objects in a large world, this generally halves the energy spent in trivial rejection and acceptance.
-In the unlikely case of large objects in a small world, it offers no advantage.
-* k-DOP has faces aligned with [+-1,+-1,+-1] but AABT (triangle or tetrahedron) have axes that point at the vertices of a simplex
+* k-DOP has faces aligned with [+-1,+-1,+-1] but AABO have axes that point at the vertices of a simplex

 Comparison To Bounding Sphere
 -----------------------------